 I saw this cute idea for a summer craft on Pinterest, and just had to try it out for myself and make it my own.
 Instead of using rocks and painting them, you can use these clear plastic stones and paper to create the ladybug and bee pieces.
 Also, by using a box instead of just a flat surface, you can store the pieces after you play!
 Continue reading →

 Spring is a busy time for scout groups and will lead into summer camp in just a few months.
-We wanted to make leaders’ jobs easier by designing an activity pack to inspire new ideas.
-Here are 7 different activities that can be done with our Scout Craft Easy Pack.
+We wanted to make leaders’ jobs easier by sharing some activity ideas to inspire creativity.
+Here are 7 different activities that can be incorporated into your program.
 Each project relates to specific badges that scouts need to earn.
 We recommend an age group of 8 and up.

 Looking for a unique decoration for your home?
 Then you’ll love this Sun Print Wall Art by Crafts by Amanda.
 She used our Nature Print® Paper to create these beautiful works of art in under 10 minutes!
 Use any household item you like to create your design, such as starfish and flowers.
 Then you can either hang them on the wall or use them as picture frames for your table.